jincubator/the-compact/README.md

 ## Development and Testing

 **Testing Requirements:**
 -   **Foundry**: The project uses Foundry for testing and development.
 Install via the official installer.
+There are also a small handful of optional hardhat tests.
 -   **Dependencies**: Run `forge install` to install all required dependencies including Permit2, Solady, and other libraries.
 -   **Gas Snapshots**: Tests include gas snapshots to track performance.
 Run `forge test -v` to see detailed gas usage.
 -   **Coverage**: Generate coverage reports with `forge coverage` to ensure comprehensive testing.